askap-craco/craco-python/README.md

 # clone the repository
 git clone https://gitlab.atnf.csiro.au:8443/craft/realtime_pipeline.git

-# with a python3.6 virtual enviroment
+# and then
 cd realtime_pipeline/python/

-# and then
+# with a python3.6 virtual enviroment, then
 pip install -e .

 ```